faraazahmad/blog/content/post/find-your-niche/index.md

 convince myself that I'm the right person to do so.

 You see, I've been interested in computers for as long as I can remember.
-It started off with playing video games, entering cheat codes in Grand Theft Auto, editing the config files in games to mess around with them, downloading website templates and messing up the CSS, it goes on.
-So when high school ended it was pretty clear to me that I wanted to do something with software, I just didn't know what.
+It started off with playing video games, entering cheat codes in Grand Theft Auto, editing the config files to flip the game mechanics, downloading website templates and messing up the CSS, trying to build my own operating system, it goes on.
+So when high school ended, it was pretty clear to me that **I wanted to do something with software, I just didn't know what.**

+I've heard a lot of other folks have this problem too, especially younger developers.
+Given the advancement of tech in the last 10 years, combined with massive proliferation of tech stacks, I believe the opportunity costs are higher than ever, which leads to a lot of anxiety and FOMO.
+I have wrestled with this issue for quite a while, and I don't know if the FOMO ever goes away, but you can definitely reduce it by trying out the things you are interested in, and trust that the dots will somehow connect in the future.

-So, over the past couple of years I have been trying to explore areas in software development that fascinate me.
-Here are some things I have tried and I think you should too:
+So, over the past couple of years that is what I've been trying to do -- explore different areas in software development that fascinate me -- These are most of the things I have tried, and how I went about doing so.

 ## Game development